mounmeenakshi/mmeenakshi.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Soft Matter
+  - Astrophysics
-  - Fluid at interface
+  - AGN jets
-  - Computer simulations
+  - Clusters

 # Education to show in About widget
 education: